sandeel/mineserve/README.md

 ## Running on AWS

 The manage.sh script in the root directory should be able to automatically spin up the needed infrastructure on AWS.
-You'll need to have th AWS CLI tool [1] installed and have authentication set up, as the script will make use of AWS CLI calls.
+You'll need to have the AWS CLI tool [1] installed and have authentication set up, as the script will make use of AWS CLI calls.

 ### Usage: